MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 Default value is false.
 If you enable this policy setting, the PIN recovery secret will be stored on the device and the user can change their PIN if needed.

-If you disable or do not configure this policy setting, the PIN recovery secret will not be created or stored.
+If you disable or don't configure this policy setting, the PIN recovery secret won't be created or stored.
 If the user's PIN is forgotten, the only way to get a new PIN is by deleting the existing PIN and creating a new one, which will require the user to re-register with any services the old PIN provided access to.

 Supported operations are Add, Get, Delete, and Replace.